Onorato Damen: Biography

-In 1925, Damen, along with Luigi Repossi and Bruno Fortichiari, formed the "Intesa" committee with the aim of defending the work of the left in the party.
-The Platform of the Committee of Intesa was hailed by Leon Trotsky as a seminal work of the International Left Opposition referring to it in his writings as the Platform of the Left.
-However, under threat of expulsion from the Communist International and criticism of the committee as "factionalist", the Intesa Left would dissolve by order of the Gramsci-Togliatti leadership.
-This directive was accepted by Amadeo Bordiga under the guise of party discipline, much to the dismay of the party's Left majority who regarded him as a leader against ComIntern's United Front policy.
+In 1925, the divide between the left wing and the centre of the PCd'I became even greater, due to the Gramsci and Togliatti-led leadership's support for a "workers' government" in place of the dictatorship of the proletariat and the formation of a "united front" with the social democrats of the PSI.
+Damen, together with Luigi Repossi, Bruno Fortichiari and his future wife Francesca Grossi, formed the Committee of Intesa, with the aim of defending the work of the Left within the party and maintaining its original views.
+The Platform of the Committee was hailed by Leon Trotsky as a seminal work of the International Left Opposition, referring to it in his writings as the "Platform of the Left".
+However, under threat of expulsion from the Communist International and criticism of the Committee as "factionalist", it would dissolve by order of the party leadership.
+This directive was accepted by Amadeo Bordiga under the guise of "party discipline", much to the dismay of the party's Left majority, who regarded him as a leading figure in the struggle against the Comintern-imposed party leadership.

-In the Session of the Chamber of Deputies on 9 March 1925, Damen addressed the Fascist-majority parliament concerning the Communists opposition to the Fascist vote to commemorate the death of Friedrich Ebert, the Social Democratic President of the Weimar Republic from 1919 until his death in 1925.
-Two days later, Damen would present to the chamber the agenda that the Fascist government was the "guard dog of property" and showed a forensic statistical analysis of the Italian economy to prove a rising cost of living and decline in real wages since the Fascists took power.
+During the session of the Chamber of Deputies held on 9 March 1925, Damen addressed the Fascist-majority parliament concerning the Communists' opposition to the Fascist vote to commemorate the death of Friedrich Ebert, President of the Weimar Republic from 1919 until his death in 1925.
+Two days later, Damen would present a scathing criticism of Fascism to the chamber, defining the Fascist movement as the "guard dog of property" and making a forensic and statistical refutation of the idea that the Fascist program benefited the working class by demonstrating that the cost of living had risen and real wages had declined ever since Fascists had taken power in Italy.

-In November 1926, Damen was imprisoned in Ustica, while in December of the same year he was arrested and sent again to the Murate in Florence for participating in the action of Florentine communists in plotting against the state.
-Condemned by a special tribunal to 12 years of seclusion, he spent years in prisons in Saluzzo, Pallanza, Civitavecchia (where he led a prison revolt) and in Pianosa.
-Released under amnesty at the end of 1933, he was sent to Milan under watch for 5 years, while the head of the prison in Pianosa communicated to the Casellaria Centrale that "the punishment he has suffered has had no moral effect" and described him as an "unshakeable communist".
+In November 1926, Damen was briefly confined on the island of Ustica, where he would be joined soon after by Gramsci and Bordiga.
+He would then be released, only to be arrested again in December of the same year and sent to the Murate complex in Florence after being implicated at the trial of a group of Florentine communists accused of plotting against the state.
+He was condemned by a special tribunal to twelve years of imprisonment; he would serve only seven, in the prisons of Saluzzo, Pallanza, Civitavecchia (where he led a prison revolt) and Pianosa, before being released under amnesty at the end of 1933 and sent to Milan, where he remained under surveillance for 5 years.
+After his release, the head of the prison in Pianosa communicated to the Casellario politico centrale that the punishment he had suffered during his imprisonment had had "no moral effect" on him, describing him as an "unshakeable communist".